387. Epigram on Miss Fontenelle

 Email Poem |

-Analysis and Comments on 387.
+Comments, Analysis, and Meaning on 387.
 Epigram on Miss Fontenelle

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 387.
 Epigram on Miss Fontenelle here.